Manuela Roka Botey

-Manuela Roka Botey is the prime minister of Equatorial Guinea.
+Manuela Roka Botey is an Equatorial Guinean politician who served as prime minister of Equatorial Guinea from 1 February 2023 to 17 August 2024.
 She is the first woman to fill this role.
-Her appointment to Prime Minister by President Teodoro Obiang Nguema was announced on January 31, 2023.
+Her appointment to prime minister by President Teodoro Obiang Nguema was announced on January 31, 2023.
 She succeeded Francisco Pascual Obama Asue in the office.
-Previously starting in 2020 she had been the minister for education.
+She had previously served as the minister for education in 2020.
 She is the vice dean of the National University of Equatorial Guinea's faculty of Humanities and Social Sciences.